 I am a lover of wine and of the social implications of enjoying wine – at home, in restaurants and wine bars, at wineries, and traveling.
-I have been “into” wine for about 20 years and have been blogging since 2005 at other sites.
+I have been “into” wine for about 30 years and have been blogging since 2005 here and at other sites.

 “As I ate the oysters with their strong taste of the sea and their faint metallic taste that the cold white wine washed away, leaving only the sea taste and the succulent texture, and as I drank their cold liquid from each shell and washed it down with the crisp taste of wine, I lost the empty feeling and began to be happy and to make plans” ~ Ernest Hemingway

 JimLockardonWine.com is a blog about wine and wine appreciation in all of its aspects.
 Posts will include some of our great wine-related experiences here and abroad, and reviews of wines that I think you will want to know about.